Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 GROSS: (Laughter).

 SPRINGSTEEN: There's just nothing weirder you can do.
-If you're up there thinking about what you're doing, you're just not there and it's not going to happen, you know?
-So trying to learn how to overcome those - which is a normal thing to do.
-You're in front of a lot of people.
-People are going to get very self-conscious.
+If you're up there thinking about what you're doing, you're just not there.
+And it's not going to happen.
 So you have to learn to sort of overcome that tendency towards self-consciousness and just blow it wide open.
 And you jump in and join all those people that are out there enjoying what you're doing together.

 GROSS: During the depression, there was a period of a year and a half when you weren't on the road.
 You were home with one of your sons - I guess with your youngest?